 Additionally, if you did not have an estate plan in place before your divorce, you may want to consider creating a will or trust now.
 These tools can help shield your assets from going to your ex-spouse if you have minor children with your ex.

-- Powers of Attorney.
-These give someone the power and authority to act on your behalf if you are incapacitated (durable) or concurrently with you.
+This legal tool gives someone the authority to act on your behalf if you cannot.
 As with executor and trustee designations, many married couples name their spouse as the primary agent on these documents.

 Updating these documents will avoid the issue of your ex-spouse stepping into your shoes and handling your financial affairs or medical decisions after a divorce.